mhfowler/canalswans-gatsby/static/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 This is a collection of resources considering the ways in which corona restrictions may be causing more harm than corona in the long-term, organized into sections.

-It includes arguments from leading epidemiologists at the top, and from less accredited sources at the bottom, a blue line denotes the separation.
+It includes arguments from epidemiologists at the top, and from less accredited sources at the bottom along with an exploration of the role of conspiracy theories as myths, a blue line denotes the separation.

 It can both be true that deaths from disease are heartbreaking and that extreme reaction to disease does more harm than good.
-Media polarization and sensationalism forces discussions into binaries, which has led to simplistic models and fear-based reactions, a continuation of previous media and cultural trends.
+Media polarization and sensationalism accelerates discussions into binaries, which has led to simplistic models and fear-based reactions, a continuation of previous media and cultural trends.

-As much as we can imagine that its better to be safe than sorry, this sentiment can apply equally to the harms of Corona as to the harms from the unprecedented lockdown.
+As much as we can imagine that its better to be safe than sorry, this sentiment can apply equally to the harms from Corona as to harms from the unprecedented lockdown.
-This document is intended as an offering towards more holistic perspectives on public health wherever that leads.
+I hope these resources can be an offering towards more holistic perspectives on public health wherever that leads.

 <br/><br/>